39th Annual Community Service Awards

 Nominate an outstanding Volunteer in your community

 The Volunteer Center, a service of United Way Monterey County, offers organizations the opportunity to honor volunteers who have made significant contributions through the 38th Annual Community Service Awards (CSA).
 The CSA recognizes volunteers who have made significant contributions to our community through service over the last year.
-Each nominee will be honored at our Community Service Awards reception on Tuesday, April 8, 2014 during National Volunteer Week.
+Each nominee will be honored at our Community Service Awards reception on Thursday, April 23, 2015.

 A group or individual can be nominated for each category.
 An organization can place multiple nominations, however, only one nomination per category.
 This year’s categories include:

 a.
 Education and Literacy (volunteer(s) who dedicated their time serving to help with education and literacy efforts)

 b.
 Health and Human Services (volunteer(s) who dedicated their time working in the health and human services sector)

 c.
 Culture and Arts (volunteer(s) who dedicated their time assisting culture and arts programs)

 d.
 Environmental & animal advocacy (volunteer(s) who dedicated their time working to help improve environmental or animal advocacy efforts)

 e.
 Youth Award (18 and younger)